tonethar/IGME-340-2019-Spring/faq.md

 *Which RIT labs have Macs with Xcode 10.1 installed?*

-- IST lab GOL-2670 has 10 iMacs with Xcode 10.1 installed
+- IST open lab GOL-2670 has 10 iMacs with Xcode 10.1 installed

 *How do I install an app on my iOS device?*